American Government

 - Trade

-- Investigation: Bombing for Peace, Part 1
+- Investigation: Foreign Policy in Two Conflicts, Part 1

-- Investigation: Bombing for Peace, Part 2
+- Investigation: Foreign Policy in Two Conflicts, Part 2

 - Economic Policy